 $ zfs get checksum tank/ws NAME PROPERTY VALUE SOURCE tank/ws checksum on default

 The fourth column, SOURCE, indicates the origin of this property value.
-The following table defines the possible source values.
+The possible values for SOURCE are:

 You can use the special keyword all to retrieve all dataset property values.
 The following examples use the all keyword: